Jebal Barez

 The Jebal Barez is a mountain chain in the Kerman Province of Iran.
-This mountain range stretches for some 100 km north-west to south-east, parallel to the Halil Rud, to the north-east of Jiroft and to the south-west of Bam, rising to a maximal elevation of 3,750 m.
+This mountain range stretches for some 100 km north-west to south-east, parallel to the Halil Rud, to the north-east of Jiroft and to the south-west of Bam, rising to a maximum elevation of 3,750 m.

 The mountains of this range are continued by other mountains such as Mount Shahsavaran and Mount Hudian to the south-east.
 They separate the plain of Hamun-e Jaz Murian from that of Namakzar-e Shahdad and Lut desert.